-At Ostrom Morris, we have been providing exceptional legal services to individuals and businesses throughout Texas in probate, commercial and fiduciary litigation, bankruptcy and bankruptcy matters for many years.
+At Morris Ostrom Law, we have been providing exceptional legal services to individuals and businesses throughout Texas in probate, commercial and fiduciary litigation, bankruptcy and bankruptcy matters for many years.
 Our clients often have questions concerning their cases.
 One of the questions we get asked a lot is, what happens in a Texas probate court hearing?

 It Starts by Filing an Application for Probate with the County Probate Court